draftmode-org/validator/README.md

 <a id="user-content-object-validator" name="user-content-validator"></a>
 ### ObjectValidator
 #### method: isValid
-Call method::validate but covered in a try/catch.<br>
+calls method::validate but covered in a try/catch.<br>
 In case of catch the method returns false.
 Otherwise, the method returns true.

 #### method: validate